Nona (White) Sellers was born on May 27, 1875 at Haseville, Linn County, MO, the daughter of Lester and Susan (McCarty) White.

 Five minutes later, when the rain seemed to abate, Nona and Nettie decided to ascend from the cellar and investigate.
 As they reached the cellar door, a blinding bolt of lightning struck the flue pipe on the roof of the Sellers house.
 What happened next was told in exquisite, tragic detail by the Cresset:

 The lightning ... passed down the stove pipe, divided at the stove -- a current passing down each back leg and through the floor into the basement and into the ground.
 Mrs. Bailey was standing directly under one current.
 The bolt struck her on the left shoulder and passing down her body passed off her right foot. her clothing was not torn in the least and only a small mark was left on her body; her right shoe was torn off.
 Nona White was almost under the other current, it passing so close to her as to knock her senseless.
 Mrs. Bailey had her baby in her arms when she was struck, and strange to say the baby was not injured.
 The men rushed into the basement and at once carried the woman and girl out into the rain.
 Miss White soon began to show signs of life, but Mrs. Bailey was dead...
 Mrs. Bailey's husband was in Missouri and was at once telegraphed.
 Altogether the fatality is very sad indeed and has cast gloom over the entire community.

 Nona slowly recovered from the shock of the lightning strike, and entered her years of womanhood.
-She became a Christian at the age of 15, in 1890, and joined the Methodist Episcopal Church in town.
+She professed her faith in Christ at the age of 15, in 1890, and joined the Methodist Episcopal Church in town.